AWA Tower

-The AWA Tower is a heritage-listed office and communications complex in Sydney, in the state of New South Wales, Australia built for AWA.
-The AWA Tower consists of a radio transmission tower atop a 15-storey building.
-It is located in the Sydney central business district at 45-47 York Street, close to Wynyard Park and Wynyard railway station.
-It was designed by Robertson, Marks and McCredie in association with DT Morrow and Gordon and built from 1937 to 1939 by William Hughes and Co.
-Pty Ltd. It was added to the New South Wales State Heritage Register on 2 April 1999.
+The AWA Tower, also referred to as the AWA Building, is a heritage-listed office and communications complex in Sydney, New South Wales, Australia, built for AWA.
+The AWA Tower consists of a radio transmission tower and a 14-storey building, standing at an overall height of 112.5 m.
+It is located in the Sydney central business district at 45–47 York Street, close to Wynyard Park and Wynyard railway station.
+Designed by Robertson, Marks and McCredie in association with DT Morrow and Gordon and built from 1937 to 1939 by William Hughes and Co.
+Pty Ltd, the AWA Tower was Australia's tallest building from 1939 until the construction of the 115 m AMP Building, Sydney, in 1962.
+It was added to the New South Wales State Heritage Register on 2 April 1999.